-The future financial condition of a mature pension plan is more sensitive to each of the risks identified in the previous section than in a less mature plan.
+The future financial condition of a mature pension plan is more sensitive to each of the risks identified in the previous section than a less mature plan.
 Before assessing the risks to the Plan from a forward-looking perspective, it is of value to understand the maturity of the Plan compared to other plans as well as how the Plan's maturity has changed over time.

 Plan maturity can be measured in a variety of ways, but they all get at one basic dynamic, the larger the plan is compared to the contribution or revenue base that supports it, the more sensitive the plan will be to risk.
-There are extensive measures available to assess plan maturity.
+Extensive measures available to assess plan maturity.
 For this plan, we have examined a number of these, and all indicate that the Plan is maturing but is less mature than most of its peers.
-We have included the most simplistic of these measures as a demonstration of this.
+We have included the most simplistic of these measures to demonstrate this.